 “This study’s data suggest that children who perceive their mothers as using more coercive practices to reduce their overeating, or who perceive more psychological control from their mothers tend to eat more beyond satiety.”June Liang, study author

 It’s disconcerting to find out your teenager is sneaking food.
-You may be worried that this behavior is more than an isolated incidence.
+If that food tends to be sweets, then you may be worried that this behavior isn’t just about sugar, or an isolated incidence.

 According to the National Eating Disorders Association, binge eating is characterized by regular occasions of eating large amounts of foods, quickly and to the point of discomfort.